ptrofimov/war_dump/README.md

 ## Notice

 Now it works only with XDebug-highlighted var_dumps and errors.
-In future it could be possible to catch all dumps and errors
+In future it could be possible to catch all dumps and errors.